resbaz/spartan-hpc-docs/docs/faq.md

 ### My password isn't working!

-1. Make sure you're using your Spartan password that you set in [Karaage](https://dashboard.hpc.unimelb.edu.au/karaage). ** Your Spartan password is not the same as your central university password.**
+1. Make sure you're using your Spartan password that you set in [Karaage](https://dashboard.hpc.unimelb.edu.au/karaage). ** Your Spartan password is not necessarily the same as your central university password.**

 2. You can request a password reset [here](https://dashboard.hpc.unimelb.edu.au/karaage/profile/password_request/).